EverythingMe/vertex/README.md

 --
     import "gitlab.doit9.com/backend/vertex"

+### Vertex

-# Vertex is a friendly, fast and flexible RESTful API building framework
+Vertex is a friendly, fast and flexible RESTful API building framework

-## What Vertex includes:
+### What Vertex Includes

 * An API definition framework

+* Request handlers as structs with automatic data mapping

+* Automatic Data Validation

 * An integrated testing framework for your API

 * A middleware framework similar (but not compliant) to negroni

-* Batteries included: JSON rendering, Auto Recover,
+* Batteries included: JSON rendering, Auto Recover, Static File Serving, Request Logging, and more

+### Request Handlers

+The basic idea of Vertex revolves around friendly, pre-validated request handlers, that leave the developer with the need to write as little boilerplate code as possible.
+Routes in the API are mapped to the RequestHandler interface:

+      type RequestHandler interface {
+    	   Handle(w http.ResponseWriter, r *http.Request) (interface{}, error)
+      }

+You create structs that have all the parameters you need to handle the requests, define validations for these parameters, and Vertex does the rest for you.
+Then the handler returns a response object that will be rendered to the client.

+Here is an example super simple RequestHandler:

+    type UserHandler struct {
+    	Id string `schema:"id" required:"true" doc:"The Id Of the user" maxlen:"30"`
+    }

+    func (h UserHandler) Handle(w http.ResponseWriter, r *http.Request) (interface{}, error) {

+    	// load the user from the database user, err := db.Load(h.Id)

+    	// return it to the response.
+No need to write anything directly to the writer return user, err
+    }

+### Custom Unmarshaling

+### Middleware

+    TODO

+### Renderers

+    TODO

+### Defining An API

+    TODO

+### Running The Server

+    TODO

+### Integration Tests

+    TODO

+### API Console

+    TODO

 ## Usage